pahansen95/text-adventure/src/PoC/README.md

 As it relates to our design & implementation goals, the later mental model is preferred.
 But what implications does this have on our mental model of State & State Transitions?

 - State has ownership as discussed in prior sections; the relevant data must be maintained.
-- Transitions reliant on external state are predicated on a snapshot of observable conditions; refresh of the snapshot is triggered on some event.
+- Transitions reliant on external state are predicated on the entity's current snapshot of observable conditions; refresh of this snapshot is triggered on some event.
 - Entities must request state from peers in order to observe the world.
 - State Mutation is an Event (in a distributed system) & should be published to interested parties.
 - To manage issues introduced by scaling, the semantic model of a capability should incorporate the concept of microcosms; the effects of a transition should be scoped to only those entities most immediately affected as opposed to broadcasting to all entity's in the world.
 This could be implemented via Multicast Groups.